cnvrg/pose-detection-blueprint/README_inference.md

 An API endpoint that detects human body poses in images has now been deployed.

-Click [here] for this blueprint's detailed run instructions.
 To learn how this blueprint was created, click [here](https://github.com/cnvrg/pose-detection-blueprint).